shawnthompson/shawnthompson.github.io/src/pages/mac-usages.md

 ## Conclusion

-There are many more ease of use features in the Apple ecosystem but these are the ones I use the most.
+Living a busy work and personal / family life where forgetting to do something can be very There are many more ease of use features in the Apple ecosystem but these are the ones I use the most.
 I've tried to use other features in MacOS like Apple Notes / Quick notes but new things are very hard for me to put in my workflow.